Ian Lithgow: Early life and education

 Lithgow was born on February 3, 1972, in New York City, the son of actor John Lithgow.

 He received his undergraduate degree from Harvard University in 1994, majoring in English.
 He spent two years doing his M.A. in clinical psychology, specializing in marriage and family therapy at Antioch University Los Angeles, graduating in 2005.
 As of 2023 he runs a practice in Lower Manhattan.

 Career

 Lithgow has acted in film, television, and in regional theatres across the US, including the Goodman Theatre, the American Repertory Theatre, the Williamstown Theatre Festival, the Ahmanson Theatre, and the Pasadena Playhouse.
 He originated the role of Tony in Boy Gets Girl, which he performed at the Manhattan Theatre Club.

 In the 1990s NBC sitcom 3rd Rock from the Sun, Lithgow portrayed the recurring role of Leon, a purportedly dim-witted student who attends the physics class of Dick Solomon (portrayed by Ian's real-life father John Lithgow).
 Ian portrayed a son of John's character in the 2020 HBO television series Perry Mason.

 Personal life

-Lithgow married Rachael around 2001 in Los Angeles, and the couple had two children.
-They separated in 2018 but remain friends.
+Lithgow was married to Rachel Jagoda from 2001 to 2018.
+They have two children.